golangast/contribute/README.md

 * [Repository overview](#repository-overview)
 * [Special thanks](#special-thanks)

+##License is GNU Version 3 to ensure people can share but need to keep original code for the public.

 ## General info
-contribute code
+This is just a beginner project to contribute to and play with.
+We all need to contribute more.
+That is the point of the internet and open source.

 ## Why build this?
 * It would be nice if people got involved.
-* A community creates inspiration
+* A community creates inspiration.
 * People need to contribute to things.
-* I need to contribute more
+* I need to contribute more.

 ## Technologies